 This is the Cadillac of all your market research options and the most expensive.

-A customer experience program aims to understand each and every priority touchpoint and measure it on a continual basis.
+A customer experience program aims to understand each and every priority touchpoint and measure it continually.

-It's a combination of a number of studies listed above to provide your bank and credit union with a complete picture of your customer or member journey.
+It's a combination of several studies listed above to provide your bank and credit union with a complete picture of your customer or member journey.

 You work to create a series of metrics and KPIs which evaluate the holistic CX.